-Since our last decennial review, we have implemented three discipline-focused general education frameworks.
-In chronological order, the three frameworks are called "Liberal Arts and Science Area Requirements" (LASAR), "Perspectives on the Liberal Arts and Sciences" (Perspectives), and "Pathways to Degree Completion" (Pathways).
+Since our last decennial review, we have been governed by three discipline-focused general education frameworks.
+In chronological order, the three frameworks are called "Liberal Arts and Science Area Requirements" (LASAR) (in place at the last decennial review, but replacement under consideration), "Perspectives on the Liberal Arts and Sciences" (Perspectives), and "Pathways to Degree Completion" (Pathways).
 These three structures are outlined in Table 14.

 Table 14.
-Three general education frameworks at QC, 1981-present.
+Three General Education Frameworks at Queens College, 1981-Present

-Liberal Arts and Sciences Area Requirements (LASAR) (1981-2009, Appendix J.3 [A149]) Perspectives on the Liberal Arts and Sciences ( Perspectives ) (2009-2013, Appendix J.5 [A150]) CUNY Pathways (Fall 2013-Present, Appendix J.7 [ A151 ]) Basic Skills Requirements - English - Reading - Mathematics - Health and Physical Education - Foreign Language Critical Academic Abilities - Writing (English 110; 3 Writing Intensive ("W") courses) - Mathematics - Abstract/Quantitative Reasoning - Foreign Language Common Core - College Writing - Mathematical and Quantitative Reasoning - Life and Physical Sciences Flexible Core Area Requirements - Humanities I - Humanities II - Physical and Biological Sciences - Scientific Methodology and Quantitative Reasoning - Social Sciences - Pre-Industrial/Non-Western Civilization Perspectives on the Liberal Arts and Sciences Core Areas of Knowledge and Inquiry Reading Literature Appreciating and Participating in the Arts Cultures and Values Analyzing Social Structures Natural Science World Cultures and Global Issues United States Experience in its Diversity Creative Expression Individual and Society Scientific World One additional Flexible Core course College Option Global Contexts: United States; European Traditions; World Cultures; Pre-Industrial Society Upper-Level Degree Requirement - Capstone or Synthesis Course - Literature - Language - Science - One additional general education or synthesis course
+Liberal Arts and Sciences Area Requirements (LASAR) (1981-2009, Appendix J.21) Perspectives on the Liberal Arts and Sciences ( Perspectives ) (2009-13, Appendix J.22) CUNY Pathways (Fall 2013-Present, Appendix J.23 ) Basic Skills Requirements - English - Reading - Mathematics - Health and Physical Education - Foreign Language Critical Academic Abilities - Writing (English 110; 3 Writing Intensive ("W") courses) - Mathematics - Abstract/Quantitative Reasoning - Foreign Language Common Core - College Writing - Mathematical and Quantitative Reasoning - Life and Physical Sciences Flexible Core Area Requirements - Humanities I - Humanities II - Physical and Biological Sciences - Scientific Methodology and Quantitative Reasoning - Social Sciences - Pre-Industrial/Non-Western Civilization Perspectives on the Liberal Arts and Sciences Core Areas of Knowledge and Inquiry - Reading Literature - Appreciating and Participating in the Arts - Cultures and Values - Analyzing Social Structures - Natural Science World Cultures and Global Issues United States Experience in Its Diversity Creative Expression Individual and Society Scientific World One additional Flexible Core course College Option Global Contexts: United States; European Traditions; World Cultures; Pre-Industrial Society Upper-Level Degree Requirement - Capstone or Synthesis Course Literature Language Science One additional general education or synthesis course

-The close alignment between the College's mission and the current general education framework, Pathways, is shown in Appendix J.999 [A152].
-The appendix is divided into five sections, one for each of the five mission themes of the College that deal with student success, as listed in the 2015-2020 Strategic Plan (Appendix C.1 [A122], page 3).
-The first section of Appendix J.999 [A152] is reproduced in Table 15 as a guide: the first column identifies the mission theme from the Strategic Plan; the second lists some of the key Student Learning Outcomes (SLOs) from the Pathways general education structure that apply to that mission theme, and the third column lists the Pathways requirement area or areas that require that SLO as an objective for courses in the area(s).
+The close alignment between the College's mission and the current general education framework, Pathways, is shown in Appendix J.24.
+The appendix is divided into five sections, one for each of the five mission themes of the College that deal with student success, as listed in the 2015-2020 Strategic Plan (Appendix C.2, page 3).
+The first section of Appendix J.24 is reproduced in Table 15 as a guide: the first column identifies the mission theme from the Strategic Plan; the second lists some of the key Student Learning Outcomes (SLOs) from the Pathways general education structure that apply to that mission theme; and the third lists the Pathways requirement area or areas that require that SLO as an objective for courses in the area(s).

 Table 15.
-Extract from Appendix J.999 [A152].
+Extract from Appendix J.24